yash-kathesia/Weather-App/README.md

 2. Enter the name of the city in the search bar and click "Search".
 3. View the current weather information for the entered city.

+### Deployment
+The Weather App is hosted on Vercel.
+You can access the live application [here](https://weather-app-bice-chi.vercel.app/).

 ### Project Structure
 - `public/`: Contains static assets.
 - `src/`: Contains the source code.